inspee-hisr/cfg_analysis_web/index.md

 - Dora Moulou: Data collection and preparation for import

+## Terms of use & Citation

+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution CC-BY License.
+The re-distribution of the entire CFG database analysis or large parts of it is not permitted unless by prior written agreement.
+Data and code are free to use on condition that they are cited.
+A recommended citation style is provided on each page.

+The database as a whole is to be cited as follows:

+Paragamian, K. and Paragkamian, S..
+Cave fauna of Greece database analysis (CFG Analysis) - Hellenic Institute of Speleological Research.
+Available at https://inspee-hisr.github.io/CFG_analysis/.
+Accessed (date)

 ### Raw Data and Code

 All code is written in [R Markdown](https://rmarkdown.rstudio.com) scripts for reproducibility.